Dental braces: Post-treatment

 Patients may need post-orthodontic surgery, such as a fiberotomy or alternatively a gum lift, to prepare their teeth for retainer use and improve the gumline contours after the braces come off.
-After braces treatment, patients can use a transparent plate to keep the teeth out of alignment for a certain period of time.
+After braces treatment, patients can use a transparent plate to keep the teeth in alignment for a certain period of time.
 After treatment, patients usually use transparent plates for 6 months.
 In patients with long and difficult treatment, a fixative wire is attached to the back of the teeth to prevent the teeth from returning to their original state.

 Retainers

 In order to prevent the teeth from moving back to their original position, retainers are worn once the treatment is complete.
-Retainers help in maintaining and stabilizing the position of teeth long enough to permit reorganization of the supporting structures after the active phase of orthodontic therapy.
+Retainers help in maintaining and stabilizing the position of teeth long enough to permit the reorganization of the supporting structures after the active phase of orthodontic therapy.
 If the patient does not wear the retainer appropriately and/or for the right amount of time, the teeth may move towards their previous position.
 For regular braces, Hawley retainers are used.
 They are made of metal hooks that surround the teeth and are enclosed by an acrylic plate shaped to fit the patient's palate.
 For Clear Removable braces, an Essix retainer is used.
-This is similar to the original aligner; it is a clear plastic tray that is firmly fitted to the teeth, which stays in place without a plate fitted to the palate.
+This is similar to the original aligner; it is a clear plastic tray that is firmly fitted to the teeth and stays in place without a plate fitted to the palate.
 There is also a bonded retainer where a wire is permanently bonded to the lingual side of the teeth, usually the lower teeth only.

 Headgear

-Headgear needs to be worn between 12–22 hours each day to be effective in correcting the overbite, typically for 12 to 18 months depending on the severity of the overbite, how much it is worn and what growth stage the patient is in.
+Headgear needs to be worn between 12 and 22 hours each day to be effective in correcting the overbite, typically for 12 to 18 months depending on the severity of the overbite, how much it is worn and what growth stage the patient is in.
 Typically the prescribed daily wear time will be between 14 and 16 hours a day and is frequently used as a post-primary treatment phase to maintain the position of the jaw and arch.
 Headgear can be used during the night while the patient sleeps.

 Orthodontic headgear usually consists of three major components: